siwest/censys/README.md

 Some assumptions regarding the data cleansing were used.

-* This is complete data for the timeframe, and there are no files are missing.
+- This is complete data for the timeframe, and there are no files are missing.

-* The removal of rows with malformed data or NULL will not have statistical significance on the resulting metadata output.
+- The removal of rows with malformed data or NULL will not have statistical significance on the resulting metadata output.

-* To lowercase `device_id` and `event_type` fields, the `casefold()` method was used over `lower() to handle possible non-ascii characters.
+- To lowercase `device_id` and `event_type` fields, the `casefold()` method was used over `lower() to handle possible non-ascii characters.

-* The metadata required for output is limited to saving to the min, max, and mean of the count of each event type per device_id.
-Upon a complete run of the script `device_change_event_metadata.py`, there should be:
+- The metadata required for output is limited to saving to the min, max, and mean of the count of each event type per device_id.
+Therefore,a complete run of the script `device_change_event_metadata.py` results in the following outputs:
 	* Intermediate and final aggregations printed to console
 	* A file generated in the path `data-dump/metadata` in CSV format containing the Min, Max, and Mean of the Frequency of Events Sent by Devices per Event Type.